epsilon537/boxlambda/docs/test-build-dfx.md

 ymodem_rx <filename>
 ```

 Then send the file in question using your terminal emulator's ymodem function.
-The transferred file will be saved on the SD card as *\<filename\>*.
+The transferred file will be saved on the SD card using the given filename.

 ---